anthonybaulo/music-genre-classification/README.md

 </p>

 ## Rock vs. Hip-Hop
-Our first test will be to see how the network distinguishes between Rock and Hip-Hop.
+The first test will be to see how the network distinguishes between Rock and Hip-Hop.

 <p align="center">
 <img src="images/rock_v_hiphop.png"/>
 </p>

-Before we train the model, we can reduce the arrays to 2 principal components and plot them, to see that the genres do tend to cluster.
+Before training the model, the arrays can be reduced to 2 principal components and plotted, showing that the genres cluster.

 <p align="center">
 <img src="images/charts/PCA_rock_hiphop.png" width="40%"/>